Fkrkd/Fkrkd/README.md

 ![Header](./github-header-image.png)

 - 😄 Hi there!
-I'm Fikir Kebede, a web developer and information system student with a passion for learning and improving my skills.
+I'm Fikir Kebede, web developer and information system student with a passion for learning and improving my skills.
 I'm currently studying at Addis Ababa University.
 - ⚡ I'm a fast learner and love tackling new challenges, and I'm always looking for ways to improve and grow as a developer.
 - 💬 If you're interested in collaborating or just want to chat about programming, don't hesitate to reach out!